 - 3.1.1.
-The robot will be examined by a panel of referees during the tournament to ensure that the robot meets the constraints described above. - 3.1.2.
+The robot will be examined by a panel of referees before/during or after the tournament to ensure that the robot meets the constraints described above. - 3.1.2.
 It is the responsibility of teams to have their robot re-inspected if their robot is modified at any time during the tournament.